 - Demonstrate mastery of program-specific concepts and skills. (e.g., understand theory and application in real estate finance, investments, property management and financial institutions).

 Scheinfeld Center for Entrepreneurship and Innovation

 Under the aegis of the Business Administration Department, the Scheinfeld Center for Entrepreneurship and Innovation is where students from any discipline can acquire the skills, gain the tools and access the mentorship needed to start or grow a unique business.
-The Scheinfeld Center offers a hands-on academic program where students build their own business in a series of entrepreneurship courses.
-The center also offers a personalized internship program, the Enlightened Entrepreneurship Speaker Series, a regional pitch competition, and the Enterprise Launch work experience program where students develop a product or service in a single semester.
-The Scheinfeld Center provides free Small Business Development Center (SBDC) consulting to students and the community.
-The Scheinfeld Center is located in BC-220 and is open Monday through Friday, 9 a.m. to 5 p.m.
+The Scheinfeld Center supplements the Business Administration courses in Entrepreneurship with an entrepreneurial internship program, the Enlightened Entrepreneurship Speaker Series, and the regional New Venture Challenge business plan and pitch competition.
+The Scheinfeld Center hosts the Small Business Development Center (SBDC) of Santa Barbara, which provides no-cost business consulting to students and the community.
+Additionally the Scheinfeld Center hosts the Center for International Trade and Development (CITD) to assist businesses with international expansion through importing and exporting.
+The Scheinfeld Center is located in BC-220 and is open Monday through Friday, with scheduled and drop-in appointments available.